tibetiroka/debian-control-linter-action/README.md

 A flexible debian control file linter supporting `debian/control`, `DEBIAN/control`, `debian/copyright`, `.changes` and `.dsc` files.
 For more details, visit [tibetiroka/debian-control-linter](https://github.com/tibetiroka/debian-control-linter).

-# Github Action
+# GitHub Action

-This github action pulls in the latest version of the linter and runs it over the target file.
+This GitHub action pulls in the latest version of the linter and runs it over the target file.
 Options work similarly to the CLI of the linter.

 This action must be used in a GNU/Linux environment.

-Example usage:
+# Example usage

 ```yml
 - name: Check copyright